Monday, April 20

 Review of "Irriṯitja Kuwarri Tjungu: Contemporary Aboriginal Painting from the Australian Desert"

-NYU’s Grey Art Museum just ended their exhibition of Australia’s “most iconic Aboriginal art movement”, but I feel lucky that I saw it last month and did not miss it.
-The exhibition, titled Irriṯitja Kuwarri Tjungu: Contemporary Aboriginal Painting from the Australian Desert, is a collection from the oldest Aboriginal art organization in Australia and one of the most globally recognized Aboriginal art movements.
-Yet I had never had the opportunity to view these paintings in person until now.
+NYU’s Grey Art Museum’s exhibition of Australia’s “most iconic Aboriginal art movement” titled Irriṯitja Kuwarri Tjungu: Contemporary Aboriginal Painting from the Australian Desert, is a collection from the oldest Aboriginal art organization in Australia and one of the most globally recognized Australian art movements.
+I never had the opportunity to view these paintings in person until now.

-One could contemplate how long each piece would have taken, with the immense attention to detail and precision, for hours.
+One could spend hours contemplating how long each piece took to produce, with its immense attention to detail and precision, for hours.
 The graphic elements such as the use of circles, spirals, and lines, stood out clearly as being abstractions of organic elements.
-Even before reading the plaques I understood the connection between the brightly colored geometric shapes and the dedication to the hills, plains, and animals on the land the Papunya people had been removed from.
+Even before reading the labels on the walls I understood the connections between the brightly colored geometric shapes and the immense interest in the hills, plains, and animals on the land the Papunya people had been removed from.

 Note: Only a member of this blog may post a comment.